 Only a few years ago, the art walks were relatively short lasting only two or three hours.
 Today they start as early as 6 PM and can, for some galleries, go as late as midnight.
 To be able to see a substantial portion of what’s available, you’re going to need all that time.
 And, of course, with all that walking you’re bound to get hungry.

-On the higher end of casual dining the food and service are excellent.
-If, after visiting more the galleries you get hungry but don’t want to stop your art walk, visit the Fifi Gallery, where they’ve opened their own little café in the back yard of their gallery.
+On the higher end of casual dining, the food and service are excellent.
+If, after visiting more galleries you get hungry but don’t want to stop your art walk, visit the Fifi Gallery, where they’ve opened their own little café in the backyard of their gallery.
 The food is prepared by the owners and their friends, it’s inexpensive and fun.

 Michael’s Genuine always is an excellent place for food quality, but it is pricey.

-The closest actual nightclub Electric Pickle, usually has a number of live artsy bands and DJ music after Art Walk.
-It’s a great place to go for an after party vibe.
-Currently making its transition to artistic innovation from a blighted area, you can Wynwood’s progression on second Saturdays every month during the Art walk.
+The closest actual nightclub Electric Pickle usually has a number of live artsy bands and DJ music after Art Walk.
+It’s a great place to go for an after-party vibe.
+Currently making its transition to artistic innovation from a blighted area, you can Wynwood’s progression on the second Saturday of every month during the Art walk.

 InsideMiamiBeach.com, South Beach like no other.